 The literary lover in me adores the idea I share part of my origins with the Victorian writers Dante Gabriel Rossetti and Christina Rossetti who moved from Vasto to London to become famous poets and writers.

 Thanks to my new family connection I’ve discovered how my Dad’s family came to Australia.
 Four Del Borrello brothers (offspring from the first marriage of my great-grandfather Pietro) Gaetano, Giuseppe, Domenico and Luigi migrated to Australia.
-Then Gaetano curiously renamed ‘Charlie’ by the systematic Anglo Saxonising of Italian names which was so common in 1950’s Australia sponsored my Dad’s eldest brother my Uncle Peter who then helped his other brothers Nicola and Giuseppe to come to Australia.
-Like many links in a family chain they pulled one another into a new life.
+Then Gaetano curiously renamed ‘Charlie’ by the systematic Anglo Saxonising of Italian names which were so common in 1950’s Australia sponsored my Dad’s eldest brother my Uncle Peter who then helped his other brothers Nicola and Giuseppe to come to Australia.
+Like many links in a family chain, they pulled one another into a new life.
 Uncle Peter moved my grandparents Domenico and Annunziata and the rest of the family, Alessandro, Maria,Antonio, Giovina and Michele to Australia in 1953, after selling off everything they owned in Vasto.

 A large chunk of my Dad’s family, Uncles, Aunts, brothers and cousins migrated to Australia from the Abruzzo region of central Italy.
-I can only imagine the large gaping-hole it left in the Italian family tree.
+I can only imagine the large gaping hole it left in the Italian family tree.

 Since my father was the last to get married, my brother and I are the youngest of all the cousins and unfortunately are slightly ignored, for want of a better word, to a certain extent it is only natural to be thought of as ‘the little ones’ when you are the youngest in a family.

 I have vague memories of my elder cousins weddings, Dad introducing me to my Aunts and Uncles and sitting at the table like an eaves-dropper and sometimes never being invited at all.
 I have never been a part of a large inclusive Italian family, despite the Del Borrello’s propensity to populate and migrate all around the world.
-For me an extensive family is a dispersed and distant one.
+For me, an extended family is a dispersed and distant one.

-Nonetheless I love trying to sketch out the family tree, after all it still pertains to me.
+Nonetheless I love trying to sketch out the family tree, after all, it still pertains to me.
 Fragmented stories from my Dad tell me bis Nonno Pietro was a wealthy landowner and had property in the countryside.
 Dad has wonderful memories of scaling down the escarpment of old Vasto to swim and fish in the Adriatic sea.
 Today Vasto has become an extensive tourist town with endless ugly hotels along the coast and built up industrial areas.

 As for my family recollections, they are quite sparse.
 I recall visiting my Nonno Domenico in his Perth nursing home, his gruff voice and chain-smoking, his was my first ever funeral.
 My Nonna Anunziata died the same year my parents got married.
-I never knew her, yet in photos I am aware of the same sense of joy-de-vivre which is a part of my own father’s heart.
+I never knew her, yet in photos, I am aware of the same sense of joy-de-vivre which is a part of my own father’s heart.
 Mother and son have the same smile.
 Oddly enough even if I never met her I dreamt of her when I was pregnant with my first child, who I even considered naming Anunziata until she decided to go directly into her Nonna’s arms in heaven, then giving my daughter the name of Estella, she who comes from the heavens, seemed more apt.

 My Dad’s eldest brother, extravagant Uncle Peter died suddenly and I still smile at the memory of his larger than life warmth and those fun pool parties playing billiards were awesome for a girl like myself.